 Variable Universal Life is a permanent life insurance policy where the cash value is invested in funds or fixed accounts providing opportunity for growth.
 Its structure allows for flexible premium payments and an adjustable death benefit, which can be impacted by the investment performance of the cash value.
-Because of its variable rate of return, a VUL offers more flexibility and growth opportunity than traditional insurance policies, but also comes with more market risk.

 Sales of VULs continued to increase from 2018 to 20191.
 The biggest driver of growth for VULs stemmed from protection-focused consumers, with new premium growing 23% compared to a 10% decrease in accumulation products.
 In Q2 of 2019, VULs held a 6% market share of total individual life insurance, due in part to investor concern with rising volatility and the specialized usage of VULs.

 These measures are created within the context of insurance products.

 When premiums are paid into the VUL, the insurance company deducts mortality and expense charges (M&E), and the remaining assets are invested into subaccounts.
 The invested cash value grows tax-deferred until withdrawals are taken from the policy.
 If the account performs positively, the cash value is credited up to a maximum cap; if it performs negatively, the policyowner may need to pay higher premiums to cover the cost of insurance and rebuild cash value.